 (to be continued…)

-Malene Korsgaard Lauritsen
+Images by Malene Korsgaard Lauritsen

 Direct Approach was tested for the first time in cooperation with District Kunst – und Kulturförderung and in collaboration with Gangway in a 6 month workshop for young people in Berlin between 13-25 years old.
 The young participants are producers of interview conversations, film posters, videos and an exhibition.
 Their statements and developed perspectives on how identities are defined within discourses of violence are opened for a broad public reflection in an exhibition in District from July 5 to September 21, 2014.
 The workshop was funded by Berliner Projektfonds für Kulturelle Bildung and sponsored by Cine Plus, Filmarche and Eiszeitkino.